 5 Reasons Landlords and Tenants Prefer Paying Rent Online

-Here are five reasons why online rent payment is easier and more convenient for both landlords and tenants:
+Here are five reasons why collecting rent online is easier for landlords and more convenient for tenants:

 - Debit card

 - Credit card (may involve additional fees)

 - SMS payment

 - Cash at local grocery stores